Qui a tué mon père (Who Killed My Father)

 Reviewed by Wolfgang von Flügelhorn

-In addition to his autobiographical novels, Louis has also edited a book on the French sociologist Pierre Bourdieu, whose studies on education and social mobility, social and cultural forms of capital, the embodiment and enactment of class and power, class-based dispositions and habits of thought and behaviour, and the symbolic violence imposed by one class on another, are all reflected in Louis’s own writing.
-The latter (as befits a novelist as well as a playwright, even an autobiographical one) is strongest when dealing with the minutiae of human interaction without undue emotionalising, intellectualizing, imagery or rhetoric.
-It adopts the rhythms and syntax of everyday speech, and has what Roland Barthes called a ‘colourless’ quality that relies on simple, direct and dispassionate language, and doesn’t get caught up in self-pity.
+In addition to his autobiographical novels, Louis has also edited a book on the French sociologist Pierre Bourdieu, whose studies on the embodiment and enactment of class and power, class-based dispositions and habits of thought and behaviour, social and cultural forms of capital, and the symbolic violence imposed by one class on another, all find their parallels in Louis’s own writing.
+As befits a novelist as well as a playwright (even an autobiographical one) this is strongest when dealing with the minutiae of human interaction without undue emotionalising, intellectualizing, imagery or rhetoric.
+It adopts the rhythms and syntax of everyday speech, and has what the French critic Roland Barthes called a ‘colourless’ quality that relies on simple and direct language, and doesn’t get caught up in self-pity.

 Ostermeier’s elegantly simple staging emphasizes the domestic aspect of a play that primarily consists of a son’s monologue to an absent father (Kafka is the obvious precursor here).
 Nina Wetzel’s set design consists of a few items of furniture scattered around the stage: Louis’s writing desk with his laptop and a few piles of books and papers is an upstage anchoring-point to which he repeatedly and compulsively returns; an empty armchair downstage facing away from the audience draws his focus whenever he silently contemplates his father or approaches and speaks to him.